On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Introduction

 \section{Introduction}

-The microlocal point of view of viewing objects as living on the cotangent bundle rather than the base space was introduced by Sato in the field of partial differential equations.
+The microlocal point of view of studying objects on a manifold via constructions on the cotangent bundle was introduced by Mikio Sato in the field of partial differential equations.
 This idea led to the birth of microlocal analysis and spread out to other fields of mathematics.
-In \cite{kashiwara_sheaves_1990} Kashiwara and Schapira systematically developed the theory of sheaves on real and complex analytic manifolds from this point of view.\\
+In \cite{kashiwara_sheaves_1990}, Masaki Kashiwara and Pierre Schapira systematically developed the theory of sheaves on real and complex analytic manifolds from this point of view.\\

 Question: what does the theory look like for $\ell$-adic sheaves on schemes in positive characteristic?
-Among many other works, we point out: in \cite{verdier_specialisation_1983} Verdier defined the specialisation\footnote{which, however, kills wild ramifications.}, in \cite{abbes_characteristic_2007} Abbes and Saito defined the characteristic class, and in \cite{kato_ramification_2008} Kato and Saito defined the Swan class.
-A recent breakthrough is from Beilinson (\cite{beilinson_constructible_2016}) who defined singular supports ($SS$), and based on that Saito (\cite{saito_characteristic_2017}) defined characteristic cycles ($CC$).\\
+In this context, among many other works, we point out: Jean-Louis Verdier defined the specialisation (\cite{verdier_specialisation_1983}), which, however, kills wild ramifications, Ahmed Abbes and Takeshi Saito defined the characteristic class (\cite{abbes_characteristic_2007}), and considered the microlocal analysis for \etale sheaves in a local version which goes beyond tame ramifications (\cite{abbes_analyse_2009}), and Kazuya Kato and Saito defined the Swan class (\cite{kato_ramification_2008}).
+A recent breakthrough is from Alexander Beilinson (\cite{beilinson_constructible_2016}) who successfully defined the singular support ($SS$), and Saito (\cite{saito_characteristic_2017}) defined the characteristic cycle ($CC$) based on that.\\

-The starting point of this paper is the following line of thought: apart from $SS$ and $CC$, another key notion in microlocal sheaf theory is the microstalk, which is to microlocal sheaves as the stalk is to sheaves.
-In the complex analytic context\footnote{We will focus on the complex case in this discussion.
-The same is true in the real case.}, one definition of the microstalk is via the vanishing cycle functor: for $(x,\xi)$ a \emph{smooth} point of $SS\mathcal{F}$, the microstalk of $\mathcal{F}$ at $(x,\xi)$ is defined to be $\phi_f(\mathcal{F})_x$, where $f$ is any transverse test function at $(x,\xi)$.
-Here, transverse test function means:
+The starting point of this paper is the following: apart from the $SS$ and the $CC$, another key notion in microlocal sheaf theory is the microstalk.
+The microstalk plays the same role in microlocal sheaf theory as the stalk in usual sheaf theory.
+Is there a similar notion in the positive characteristic algebraic context?
+In the complex analytic context, one definition of the microstalk is via the vanishing cycles functor.
+We introduce the following notions before discussing further.
+Let $\mathcal{F}$ be a sheaf (see Conventions) on a complex analytic manifold $X$.